martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/proxy.rst

 VM configuration
 ----------------

-The control machine can used to run the proxy server.
+The control machine can be used to run the proxy server.
 The VM should meet the following minimum requirements:

 ======= ==============================
 OS      Ubuntu 16.04